Chiamh/alignment-nf/README.md

 ## Output files

-* **Caveat: RNA seq mapping with bowtie2 uses inputs in a "non-paired" fashion despite read pairs**
+* **Caveat: RNA seq mapping with bowtie2 by default uses inputs in a "non-paired" fashion despite read pairs**
 * **Caveat: RNA seq mapping with STAR uses inputs in a "paired" fashion**
-* **Caveat: DNA seq mapping ALWAYS uses inputs in a "non-paired" fashion despite read pairs**
+* **Caveat: DNA seq mapping with bowtie2 by default uses inputs in a "non-paired" fashion despite read pairs**

 It is preferable to map metagenomic reads to pangenomes (bacterial or eukaryotic) in a **non-paired** fashion despite paired-end data due to variable gene order in microbial strains.

 It is preferable to map reads in a **non-paired** fashion to bacterial pangenomes despite paired-end data due to polycistronic RNAs.
 [Read this.](https://github.com/biobakery/humann#humann-30-and-paired-end-sequencing-data)

+However, there is an option to use bowtie2 in paired mode (--force_paired true),if desired.
+This also changes the interpretration of the output files.

 Mapping **RNA reads with STAR** assumes a eukaryotic/fungal genome or pangenome, mono-cistronic RNAs and will **use paired reads and output paired read counts**.